Cultures as networks of cultural traits: A unifying framework for measuring culture and cultural distances: World Values Survey

-In their construction of the Cultural Map, \cite{IngWel2005} use only a subset of the questions included in the questionnaire, deriving a measure of national culture from 10 cultural traits.\footnote{ {\ Originally, \cite{inglehart1997modernization} used the answers to 22 questions to construct the variables from which deriving the Cultural Map from Principal Component Analysis.
-In \cite{IngWel2005}, they moved to 10 variables, essentially to avoid missing data and an excessive dropping of countries from the analysis.
-According to the authors, the reduction in the cultural traits considered did not reduce the overall information because of the high correlation among some of the original questions considered.}}
+In their construction of the Cultural Map, \cite{IngWel2005} use a subset of the questions included in the WVS questionnaire and derive a measure of national culture from 10 cultural traits.
+In order to be consistent with the original setup, the same selection of questions used to construct specific variables defining the cultural traits, the same countries and the same country groups used in the original Cultural Map are considered also in this paper.
+The selection of a different set of cultural traits is of course possible, and the methodology proposed in the paper can be applied to different data with similar characteristics.

-Referring to WVS Wave 6 \citep{Ing2014}, the cultural traits are derived from the 8 questions listed below.\footnote{ {\ In the subsequent analysis the original coding of the questions in the WVS Wave 6 questionnaire is kept for comparative purposes.
-Questions are coded with a ``V'', while the derived cultural traits are coded with a ``Y''.}} We group them in macro-categories (in squared brackets) and we associate them to a specific cultural trait (in italics).
-The corresponding variable is identified by a different font (e.g. the cultural trait \textit{happiness}, with the respective coding in parenthesis, is quantified by the variable \texttt{happiness}).

-[\textbf{Perceptions of life}] (V10) - \textit{Happiness}.
-Corresponding to the question: ``Taking all things together, would you say you are?''
-(4) Very happy; (3) Rather happy; (2) Not very happy; (1) Not at all happy.
-(V24) - \textit{Trust}.
-Corresponding to the question: ``Generally speaking, would you say that most people can be trusted or that you need to be very careful in dealing with people?
-(1) Most people can be trusted; (0) Need to be very careful.

-[\textbf{Politics and Society}] (V69) - \textit{Respect for authority}.
-Corresponding to the question: ``I'm going to read out a list of various changes in our way of life that might take place in the near future.
-Please tell me for each one, if it were to happen, whether you think it would be a good thing, a bad thing, or you don't mind. \\Greater respect for authority'': (3) Good; (2) Don't mind; (1) Bad.
-(V85) - \textit{Voice}.\footnote{ {\ In the sense of \cite{Hir1970}.}} Corresponding to the question: ``Now I’d like you to look at this card.
-I’m going to read out some forms of political action that people can take, and I’d like you to tell me, for each one, whether you have done any of these things, whether you might do it or would never under any circumstances do it. \\ Signing a petition'': (3) Have done; (2) Might do; (1) Would never do.

-[\textbf{Religion and Moral}] (V152) - \textit{Importance of God}.
-Corresponding to the question: ``How important is God in your life?
-Please use this scale to indicate.
-10 means “very important” and 1 means “not at all important.''
-(V203) - \textit{Homosexuality}.
-Corresponding to the question: ``Please tell me whether you think homosexuality can always be justified (10), never be justified (1), or something in between.''
-(V204) - \textit{Abortion}.
-Corresponding to the question: ``Please tell me whether you think abortion can always be justified (10), never be justified (1), or something in between.''

-[\textbf{National identity}] (V211) - \textit{Proud of nationality}.
-Corresponding to the question: ``How proud are you to be [nationality]?''
-(5) Very proud; (4) Quite proud; (3) Not very proud; (2) Not at all proud; (1) I'm not [nationality]